zama-ai/concrete/docs/core-features/table_lookups/rounding.md

 # Rounding

-Table lookups have a strict constraint on the number of bits they support.
-This can be limiting, especially if you don't need exact precision.
-As well as this, using larger bit-widths leads to slower table lookups.
+This document introduces the rounding operations to optimize performance in Table Lookup (TLU) operations, particularly when exact precision is not required.

+## Introduction

-To overcome these issues, rounded table lookups are introduced.
-This operation provides a way to round the least significant bits of a large integer and then apply the table lookup on the resulting (smaller) value.
+Rounding operations provide a way to round the least significant bits of a large integer, and then apply the TLU on the smaller, rounded value.
+Because TLUs are computationally intensive, rounding is a good option for performance optimization.
+It is especially valuable for use cases where exact precision is not required.

+## How it works

-Imagine you have a 5-bit value, but you want to have a 3-bit table lookup.
-You can call `fhe.round_bit_pattern(input, lsbs_to_remove=2)` and use the 3-bit value you receive as input to the table lookup.
+Let's say you have a 5-bit value and need to perform a 3-bit TLU, you can call `fhe.round_bit_pattern(input, lsbs_to_remove=2)` function to round off the last 2 bits of the input value to get the 3-bit value that you need for the TLU.

-Let's see how rounding works in practice:
+Here's an example of how rounding works in practice:

 ```python
 import matplotlib.pyplot as plt